noah-wijnheijmer/thesis/README.md

 - **`Zelfevaluatieformulier leeruitkomsten_blok4 (1).pdf`**
   Self-assessment form for evaluating learning outcomes in the context of the graduation project.
+- **`USER_GUIDE.md`**
+  Practical guide for using the colocalization analysis tool.
+Includes setup instructions, input requirements, interface walkthrough, and interpretation tips for output metrics.

 ---
 ## 📁 Older code
 - **`CPCAM.ipynb`**